-Taxpayer costs are reported in Table 3.4 and come to \$568 million, equal to the contribution of state and local government to the SDCCD.
-In return for their public support, taxpayers are rewarded with an investment benefit-cost ratio of 1.5 (= \$872.3 million ÷ \$568 million), indicating a profitable investment.
+Taxpayer costs are reported in Table 3.4 and come to \$612.3 million, equal to the contribution of state and local government to the SDCCD.
+In return for their public support, taxpayers will receive an investment benefit-cost ratio of 1.4 (= \$869.3 million ÷ \$612.3 million), indicating a profitable investment.

-At 2.1%, the rate of return to state and local taxpayers is favorable.
-Given that the stakeholder in this case is the public sector, we use the discount rate of -0.3%, the real treasury interest rate recommended by the Office of Management and Budget for 30-year investments.37 This is the return governments are assumed to be able to earn on generally safe investments of unused funds, or alternatively, the interest rate for which governments, as relatively safe borrowers, can obtain funds.
+At 2.3%, the rate of return to state and local taxpayers is favorable.
+Given that the stakeholder in this case is the public sector, we use the mentioned earlier discount rate of 0.2%, the three-year average of the real Treasury interest rate reported by the Office of Management and Budget for 30-year investments.
+This is the return governments are assumed to be able to earn on generally safe investments of unused funds, or alternatively, the interest rate for which governments, as relatively safe borrowers, can obtain funds.
+A rate of return of 0.2% would mean that the college just pays its own way.
 In principle, governments could borrow monies used to support the SDCCD and repay the loans out of the resulting added taxes and reduced government expenditures.
-A rate of return of 2.1%, on the other hand, means that the SDCCD not only pays its own way, but also generates a surplus that the state and local government can use to fund other programs.
-It is unlikely that other government programs could make such a claim.
+A rate of return of 2.3%, on the other hand, means that the SDCCD not only pays its own way, but also generates a surplus that the state and local government can use to fund other programs.